From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Conclusions

 \section{Conclusions}

 This paper provided a systematic review of sentence compression and splitting methods for resolving long sentences.
-We covered a wide spectrum of techniques, starting from traditional approaches, such as rule-based and statistical methods, and progressing towards more advanced solutions, such as RNNs and Transformers models.
+We covered a wide spectrum of techniques, starting from traditional approaches, such as rule-based and statistical methods, and progressing towards more advanced solutions, such as RNNs, Transformers models and LLMs.
 We systematically categorized these methods into a comprehensive taxonomy and we provided a comparative analysis between existing models on widely used datasets for both tasks.
 In addition, we discussed the challenges and limitations associated with evaluating the effectiveness of these techniques.
 Supervised techniques, especially extractive ones, are the most commonly employed for sentence compression.
 With the advent of deep learning, there has been a significant increase in the development of abstractive sentence compression methods.
 Similarly, for sentence splitting, the landscape is dominated by supervised methods, with Transformers and RNN-based methods being the most effective ones.
 However, in simple scenarios, rule-based methods have also demonstrated their ability to recognize straightforward patterns.
 We observed a significant gap in weakly supervised and self-supervised techniques for sentence compression and unsupervised methods for sentence splitting.
+We also noted that, despite their potential, LLMs have not yet been extensively studied for these tasks.
 These unexplored areas provide the opportunity for further research on methods that do not rely on large annotated datasets, offering potential solutions to domains with limited data.

 This survey highlights the importance of sentence compression and sentence splitting in improving the readability and comprehension of textual content, which is crucial in various applications and domains.
 Despite the significant progress that has been made in recent years, there remain several open issues for future research, such as addressing issues related to meaning preservation, optimizing the trade-off between sentence length reduction and information retention, and developing efficient and lightweight methods for resource-constrained devices.
 Further research on this topic offers a promising path to enhance current state-of-the-art methods and expand their usability across different applications.